 Both CONDOs and CO-OPs have boards that you, the perspective tenant; have to go through in order to rent in their building which brings us to the next question,

 I know what a CONDO and CO-OP are, but what does that mean if I want to rent one?

 Both condos and co-ops have BOARDS that you have to go through in order for you the tenant to be approved to live there much like being approved by a management company only more difficult.
 You will have to submit a BOARD PACKAGE.
 This tends to be way more invasive then renting in a Management Company owned building.
+There are lots of resources to help you put together an effective board package.
 This may not seem much different than what I tell you in Question 16 but getting this together times 5-10 board members (depends on how many board members there are, is more difficult)

 This typically includes: